natanielmendes/food-order-react/README.md

 Ordering food features:
 - List items from the Cart
-- Add item in the Cart
+- Add item to the Cart
 - Remove item from the Cart
 - Increase Cart item quantity in the Cart
 - Decrease item quantity from the Cart